ICLDisco/parsec/INSTALL.rst

 Spack
 -----

-Some DOE sites are exploring the use of Spack_ to install software.
-You can integrate PaRSEC in a Spack environment by using the provided configurations in ``contrib/spack``.
-See the Readme there for more details.
+Some DOE sites are using Spack_ to install software.
+You can integrate PaRSEC in a Spack environment by simply installing PaRSEC with `spack install parsec`, since PaRSEC install recipe is part of the main Spack distribution.
+You can see what options are available when building PaRSEC with spack using `spack info parsec`, and you can select a particular PaRSEC API version by installing `spack install parsec@V` where `V` (e.g., 4) is the API version you want to target.
+See the Spack Readme for more details about selecting versions and customizing the installation spec.

 Running with PaRSEC